 Filters for Foster Care Program

 The Filters for Foster Care Program provides point-of-use water filters statewide for Michigan’s residential foster care providers.
-This program is available to residential foster care homes that meet the following criteria:
+This program is available to residential foster care homes.

 - Lead or galvanized plumbing.